JoeManto/Sprite/README.md

 - Navigate the Sketch menu bar to Plugins ▸ Reveal Plugins Folder...
 - Place Sheetie.sketchplugin into the revealed plugins directory.
 <h5>----OR----</h5>

 - Download and open Sheetie-master folder.
-- Double click Sheetie.sketchplugin (while sketch is open)
+- Double click Sheetie.sketchplugin.

 # How to Use
-Once the plugin is installed navigate to the plugins menu item and find `Sheetie` > `make sheet`.
+- Once the plugin is installed navigate to the plugins menu item and find `Sheetie` > `make sheet`.
 <h5>----OR----</h5>

-Once the plugin is installed use the command `command`+`shift`+`b`.
+- Once the plugin is installed use the command `command`+`shift`+`b`.

 # Notice
-- This plugin works with the latest version of Sketch 3.
+- This plugin works with the latest version of Sketch 3 (if it does'nt start an issue).
 - This plugin is useful for game developers.